michaeldito/Google-Cloud-Payroll-API/README.md

 Now that the Load Balancer is enabled, you have the option to turn on Auto-Scaling. https://cloud.google.com/compute/docs/autoscaler/scaling-cpu-load-balancing

+You can set up Auto-Scaling so that when the CPU% reaches a certain level, more instances are added.

 ## Pub/Sub
 In order to use Pub/Sub, a service account key with Pub/Sub access should be set up.